kamuju25/scribble/k8s/README.md

 ```bash
 kubectl get secrets -n argocd
 ```
-Look for `argocd-initial-admin-secret` and by running `kubectl edit secret argocd-initial-admin-secret` to fetch the secret.
+Look for `argocd-initial-admin-secret` and run `kubectl edit secret argocd-initial-admin-secret -n argocd` to fetch the secret.
 The password will be in base64 encoded format — to decode it, run `echo <password> | base64 --decode`

 Also run.
 ```bash